Washington Car Accident Lawyer

 Frequent Causes of Car Accidents in Washington

+An accident occurs about every 5 minutes in Washington and over 3,000 people are seriously injured or die as a result of a car crash every year.
 As you probably know, there are many different circumstances that can contribute to a car accident.
 However, among the many causes, there are certainly a few that play more prominent roles than others.
-The Washington State Department of Transportation's most recent report summarizing collision data from 2011 provides a helpful look at some of the more common causes of car accidents in Seattle and the rest of the state:
+The Washington State Department of Transportation's (WSDOT) Crash Data Portal has information pertaining to car crashes from 2013 to the present which sheds light on the types of accidents you should be aware of.

 Options to File a Lawsuit for Injured Parties